Dorot Foundation

 Steve Jacobson - Executive Director: A lifelong educator of the American Jewish experience and former Senior Fellow at the Melton Center for Diaspora Jewish Education at Hebrew University.
 He served as Director of the Dorot Fellowship in Israel for two decades, developing innovative leadership curriculum.
 Based in Providence, RI.

-Brauna Doidge - Associate Executive Director & Chief Operating Officer: Attorney specializing in organizational change management and infrastructure development.
+Brauna Doidge - Associate Executive Director & Chief Operating Officer: Attorney specialising in organisational change management and infrastructure development.
 Manages finances, accounting, IT, and human resources.

-Jacob Levkowicz - Associate DFI Director: Previously Program Officer at New Israel Fund managing New York programs and fellowships.
+Jacob Levkowicz - Associate DFI Director: Previously Programme Officer at New Israel Fund managing New York programmes and fellowships.
 Shatil Social Justice Fellow and Dorot Fellow alumnus.
 Located in New York City.

 Jessica Berndt - Operations Manager: Manages day-to-day finances, event planning, website administration, and alumni operations.
 Based in Rhode Island.